weizou52/Robustness_Analysis_ASR/README.md

-This is the repository containing the code for the preprint "Analyzing robustness of end-to-end neural models for automatic speech recognition".
-Access our paper at https://arxiv.org/abs/2208.08509.
+This is the repository containing the code for the preprint **Analyzing robustness of end-to-end neural models for automatic speech recognition**.

+Access our paper at https://arxiv.org/abs/2208.08509

-Slides for our work is available at presentation/presentation.pptx
+Slides for our work is available at ```presentation/presentation.pptx```

 # Notebooks/files to reproduce the experiments: